mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Improvements

-- The command `konvoy config images save` will now save the tars alongside the `konvoy` binary and the `images.json` file in the `images/` directory.
+- The command `konvoy config images save` now saves the tars with the `konvoy` binary and the `images.json` file in the `images/` directory.
-- New command `konvoy config images load` to load the docker image tars from a local `images/` directory.
+- New command `konvoy config images load` loads docker image tars from a local `images/` directory.
-- The command `konvoy config images seed` will first check for local docker image tars in `images/` before trying to pull it from a remote repo.
+- The command `konvoy config images seed` first checks for local docker image tars in the `images/` directory before trying to pull it from a remote repo.
 - The air-gapped release tar now contains an `images/` directory with all required images.

 #### Addons improvements